 The compensation paid does not begin to fully reflect the immense gratitude the Intended Parents feel.
 Their deep appreciation and good wishes for the donor continue for many years.

 No. We are an anonymous egg donation agency.
-The recipient will not know your identity, only your physical characteristics and the details of your medical history, family history, hobbies, and educational background.
+The Intended Parents will not know your identity, only your physical characteristics and the details of your medical history, family history, hobbies, and educational background.

 Yes possibly.
 You will have to go to the clinic three to four times for ultrasounds and blood work.
 You will also have to miss school or work for one to two days for egg retrieval.

-After about three days the recipient will have your eggs transferred.
+After about three days the Intended Parent will have your eggs transferred.

 Before you can donate you must wait at least one year after receiving your tattoo or body piercing.